sjnscythe/consensus-specs/README.md

 [proof-of-stake](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/)
 specifications.
 Discussions about design rationale and proposed changes can be brought up and discussed as issues.
-Solidified, agreed-upon changes to the specifications can be made through pull requests.
+Solidified, agreed-upon changes to the specifications can be made through pull requests

 ## Specifications